Apartment Tour Checklist: 17 Things to Look for in a Rental

 The common areas of apartment buildings or complexes also tell a story about the unit, landlord, and neighbors.
 For example, if you notice that the entry, lobby, and stairwells are messy, that could mean inadequate care by the landlord or their tenants.
 No matter which contributes to the problem, it's still a problem, nonetheless.

 Common areas on rental properties include spaces available to all tenants.
 That could include lobbies, walkways, staircases, parking lots, restrooms, electrical rooms, and elevators.
 It's the landlord's responsibility to maintain the landscaping, trash removal, snow removal, and general upkeep.
-However, it's the tenant's responsibility to pick up after themselves.
+Make sure the building looks like it is in good condition overall.
+If it looks unkempt, it may be a sign that the landlord or management company is not taking good care of the building or its units.
+But keep in mind: It's the tenant's responsibility to pick up after themselves.

 14. Does the Kitchen Sink Work?